Social Work Student Works on Research to Help Clinicians with Assessments

 Undergraduate social work student Felix Preston is getting first-hand experience on one of the emerging ways that artificial intelligence, or AI, can effectively and ethically support clinical social work practice.

-The annotation and structured coding of psychosocial domains derived from this pre-transplant psychosocial assessments will generate a standardized, longitudinal data linking pre-transplant risk to post-transplant psychosocial trajectories.
+The annotation and structured coding of psychosocial domains derived from these pre-transplant psychosocial assessments will generate a standardized, longitudinal data linking pre-transplant risk to post-transplant psychosocial trajectories.
 The annotation and coding will be directly integrated into predictive models of adherence and clinical outcomes for these patients.
 Furthermore, this coding and annotation work will be integrated into an AI-enhanced psychosocial assessment platform currently in development.
-Supported by the Florida State University and Amazon Web Services Research Acceleration Award, this platform aims improve pre-transplant psychosocial assessment and care planning by enabling real-time risk scoring and clinical decision support for transplant social workers and multidisciplinary teams.
+Supported by the Florida State University and Amazon Web Services Research Acceleration Award, this platform aims to improve pre-transplant psychosocial assessment and care planning by enabling real-time risk scoring and clinical decision support for transplant social workers and multidisciplinary teams.

 "Headshot of Dr. Michael Killian"